-Perform general laboratory duties such as organizing and cleaning lab, preparing reagents and re-stocking supplies.
-Maintain laboratory chemical and ensure proper disposal.
-Helps to ensure laboratory compliance for safety and fire inspections.
+Performs general laboratory duties such as preparing reagents and re- stocking supplies and maintenance of cryopreservation systems.
+Helps to ensure laboratory compliance for biosafety, EHS and fire inspections.

 The University of Rochester is committed to fostering, cultivating, and preserving a culture of equity, diversity, and inclusion to advance the University’s mission to Learn, Discover, Heal, Create – and Make the World Ever Better.
 In support of our values and those of our society, the University is committed to not discriminating on the basis of age, color, disability, ethnicity, gender identity or expression, genetic information, marital status, military/veteran status, national origin, race, religion/creed, sex, sexual orientation, citizenship status, or any other status protected by law.
 This commitment extends to the administration of our policies, admissions, employment, access, and recruitment of candidates from underrepresented populations, veterans, and persons with disabilities consistent with these values and government contractor Affirmative Action obligations.